zenmetsu/heliostat/README.md

 Status:
 * Currently application compiles without warning
 * Application will parse commandline and accept a file operand
+* Application will calibrate the mount and determine
+	* Field rotation of camera
+	* RA/DEC correction directions and magnitudes
 * Application steps through each frame in the .ser where it
 	* Displays the raw data from the camera
 	* Displays the detected contours and center of mass